momentarypause/ElectionAnalysis/README.md

 # ElectionAnalysis

 ## Project Overview
+A Colorado board of elections employee has requested a way to automate the following auditing tasks so that the code can be used for the current congressional election results and future elections across the state.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.